 Like their peers around the country, adolescents and young adults in Texas are struggling with anxiety, depression, substance abuse, and other co-occurring disorders.
-Yet, according to Mental Health America’s 2021 rankings, 67 percent of Texas teens and 60 percent of adults in the state do not receive any care at all for major depression or other mental health conditions.
-In fact, it’s harder for young people to access treatment in Texas than it is in almost any other state in the nation.
+Yet, according to Mental Health America’s 2022 rankings, it’s harder for young people to access treatment in Texas than it is in any other state in the nation.
+Nearly three-quarters of Texas youth struggling with major depression don’t receive any care at all.

 The most recent Youth Risk Behavior Surveillance Study, conducted by the US Department of Health & Human Services, found additional data regarding the need for mental health treatment programs in the Lone Star State.
 The survey found that 38 percent of Texas teens felt sad or hopeless every day for two or more weeks in the year prior to the survey.
 Moreover, during that time period, nearly one out of every four Texas teens seriously considered suicide, 15 percent made a plan to commit suicide, and 10 percent actually made an attempt.